Publications

 Monastic Bodies: Discipline and Salvation in Shenoute of Atripe.
 Divinations: Rereading Late Ancient Religion Series.
 Philadelphia: University of Pennsylvania Press, 2007.

-The first monograph on the asceticism practiced at the important early Egyptian monastery led by Shenoute.
+The first monograph on the asceticism practiced by both men and women at the important early Egyptian monastery led by Shenoute.
 It examines Shenoute's letters, sermons, and rules.

 *"Caroline Schroeder presents the first analysis of the ascetic ideology of one of the most important figures in early Egyptian monasticism, Shenoute of Atripe."—David Brakke, Indiana University